FindMySchool LogoFindMySchool

 Admissions are coordinated by West Sussex County Council.
 The school is a popular choice in the area and is often oversubscribed.

 From September 2026, Millais will admit boys into Year 7.
 This change to co-education will likely impact application patterns and catchment dynamics.
-Families should be aware that the "last distance offered" data from previous years reflects the girls-only criteria and may shift significantly with a mixed intake.
+Families should be aware that the "furthest distance at which a place was offered" data from previous years reflects the girls-only criteria and may shift significantly with a mixed intake.

 The Published Admission Number (PAN) is approximately 300.
 Priority is given to looked-after children and those with siblings already at the school, followed by children living in the catchment area.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.